moonbuggy/docker-dnsmasq-updater/README.md

 ### Setup on dnsmasq server
-Docker Dnsmasq Updater won't track changes other software (i.e _dnsmasq_) might make to the remote hosts file.
+Docker Dnsmasq Updater won't track changes other software (i.e _dnsmasq_) might make to the hosts file.
 Thus, to avoid conflicts, it's best to give Docker Dnsmasq Updater it's own hosts file to use and either specify it as an additional hosts file to _dnsmasq_ (with the `-addn-hosts <file>` argument, or in _dnsmasq.conf_), or merge it into the main hosts file by some other mechanism.

 If your _dnsmasq_ server is a router with external storage attached it makes sense to keep the hosts file the updater generates there, to minimize writes to the router's onboard storage.

 As an example, if you're using AsusWRT-Merlin/Entware, you can easily configure the router to include this external file by writing to _/opt/etc/hosts_ and